Aurukun Commissioners

 Commissioner Keri TAMWOY (Putch Clan) was born in Cairns but has spent her entire life in Aurukun.
 She met her husband Gerald Tamwoy when they were 17 and 18 years old respectively.
 Together they have raised their six children in Aurukun, deeply embedding themselves in the community.

-Professionally, Commissioner Tamwoy has previously worked as the Office Manager for the Aak Puul Ngantam Ranger Program and currently serves as the chairperson of the organisation.
-She is also a Director of her husband’s business and runs her own business delivering cultural and community awareness workshops for Aurukun stakeholders.
+Professionally, Commissioner Keri Tamwoy has previously worked as the Office Manager for the Aak Puul Ngantam Ranger Program and currently serves as the chairperson of the organisation.

-Commissioner Tamwoy became an Aurukun Local Commissioner on 1 January 2018 at the age of 44.
+Commissioner Keri Tamwoy became an Aurukun Local Commissioner on 1 January 2018 at the age of 44.
 She was elected Mayor of the Aurukun Shire Council in the Local Government elections on 28 March 2020.
+Throughout her term of four years, she was dedicated to supporting the Wik people of Aurukun, striving to empower them and enhance their community.

 Commissioner Dereck Walpo